In truth, there’s no such thing as the best monitor brand since everyone has different preferences when it comes to displays.

 What’s more, their wide gamut monitors usually have a well-calibrated sRGB mode, but brightness is often not adjustable and it’s locked to a very high setting.

 This leaves you with only two options when viewing sRGB content: have over-saturated colors or accurate colors but high brightness, usually too high for viewing in the dark or under normal lighting conditions.
+Luckily, if you have an AMD or NVIDIA GPU, there are software solutions for this now.

 Some ASUS gaming monitors feature the exclusive ELMB-Sync technology.
 It’s one of the rare MBR (Motion Blur Reduction) implementations that can work at the same time as variable refresh rate.